Cooper Grace Ward has a team dedicated to helping clients respond to tax audits and disputes with the ATO and QRO.

 - what evidence you require to support an objection to the assessment

-- how to negotiate a favourable settlement outcome with the ATO or OSR.
+- how to negotiate a favourable settlement outcome with the ATO or QRO.

 Where ‘default assessments’ have been issued, we often find that the objection material and supporting evidence is not sufficient for clients to meet their ‘burden of proof’.
 Care must be taken to provide sufficient evidence, and explain how that evidence is relevant, to meet the taxpayer’s ‘burden of proof’.

-If you receive an unfavourable objection decision from the ATO or OSR, you can consider applying to the court or tribunal to review that decision.
+If you receive an unfavourable objection decision from the ATO or QRO, you can consider applying to the court or tribunal to review that decision.

 In our experience, many matters are resolved after an appeal or review has been filed in the courts or tribunals, but before the hearing date.